rocicorp/replicache/design.md

 there is connectivity.

 These applications are highly desired by product teams and users because they are so much more responsive and reliable than applications that are directly dependent upon servers.
-By using a local database, offline-first applications are instantaneously responsive and reliable in any network conditions.
+By storing data in a local database, offline-first applications are instantaneously responsive and reliable in any network conditions.

 Additionally, offline-first applications typically update live, in real time, when something change server side, without